Why a Halal Stock Screener Matters for Halal Investing

 This is where the screening process then involves looking at financial ratios of the underlying company.
 This helps determine the extent and intention of a company's business practices.

+Once business activities have been screened, it is then necessary to look into the financials and accounting ratios.
+This involves looking into a company’s balance sheet, to ensure that its operations and income streams are aligned with Shariah guidelines.
 If a company earns a significant portion of its revenue from activities deemed haram, despite its core business being halal, then investing in the stock or businesses would be haram.

 In another scenario, let’s say a car dealership is involved in Riba financing.
 If a significant portion of its income comes from Riba financing then this would be impermissible from a Shariah perspective.
+There's also a common misconception.

 Tech companies are often seen as always halal and are listed in Islamic indices.
 This is not always the case.
 Many large tech companies hold large amounts of Riba-bearing assets or debt or promote a mix of halal content with haram elements.

 Similarly, they could partner with industries that don’t align with Islamic values.
 There are different methodologies and each screening process generally aligns with small variations on the time period and valuation methodology.
 The most widely used screening methodology is from Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), a non-governmental organisation viewed as the benchmark in Islamic finance guidelines.

 Under AAOIFI’s methodology, a company’s total Riba-bearing debt should not exceed 30% of total market capitalisation (its total value).
 Similarly, cash and Riba-bearing securities should not exceed 30% of total market capitalisation (its total value).
 In addition, non-operating Riba bearing income should not exceed 5% of total income.